-- Protect your numb limb by keeping it still and in the correct position. - If you have a leg nerve block, ask for help when standing for the first time.
-There is a risk of falling if your muscles are not yet back to their full strength. - Do not put hot or cold items near your blocked limb or surgical site for the first 24 hours, until your sensations are back to normal. - Do not drive or use any machinery until the block has completely worn off; this can be up to 24 hours. - Before the nerve block wears off completely, it is important to start taking regular pain medication, as advised by your medical team.
+- Protect your numb limb by keeping it still and in the correct position.
+For example, use a sling if you have had surgery on your arm. - Do not put hot or cold items near your blocked limb or surgical site for the first 24 hours, until your sensations are back to normal. - Do not drive or use any machinery until the block has completely worn off; this can be up to 24 hours.

+- Before the nerve block wears off completely, it is important to start taking regular pain medication, as advised by your medical team.
 This will make sure you sustain any pain relief. - If you have a peripheral nerve block catheter (tube) in place, it will be removed before you go home. - If your numbness lasts longer than 48 hours or you have any of the side effects listed above, please contact the Anaesthetic Department in the hospital where you had the procedure, through the switchboard.

-· Kent and Canterbury Hospital, Canterbury
+• Kent and Canterbury Hospital, Canterbury